GiorgosDen/Platforms-Tools/QuickDBD/QuickDBD General.md

 The link for this tool is: https://www.quickdatabasediagrams.com/

-For more about QuickDBD, a useful tutorial is this:
+For more about QuickDBD, a useful tutorial is this: https://www.youtube.com/watch?v=MiAl2mQ718s, It's part of a tutorial that used the specific platform.